rahidelvi/blog/_posts/2017-01-31-battery-level-notifications-for-ubuntu.markdown

 title: Battery level notifications for Ubuntu
 cover: https://i.imgur.com/cwEAXuP.png
 date: '2020-03-25 03:42:55'
-tags: tech desktop command-line ubuntu experiments
+tags: tech soul desktop command-line ubuntu experiments
 ---

 Subhan'allah!
 [Thank you dear God][🌦].
-We are to You, [and to You we are returning][wolf].
-This bit was updated "this day", as Claire waaah 😢, almost used to say.
+We are to You, ...

+... [and to You we are returning][🐺].
+This post was updated "this day", as my little munchkin Claire calls it.
+Almost not calling today "this day" anymore.
+What a joy?
+"This day".
+Also, kindly note, the read time in the html on the blog home needs to be debugged.
+Zee issue?

+> I used [Meld](https://meldmerge.org/) when I was [tinkering](https://blog.rahidelvi.ca/credits) sometime in 2019.

+And..., the read time is misleading if you follow the links on this page.
+Not 3 mins, for sure.

-Formerly gregorian, it was `date: '2017-01-31 02:05:37'` or `170131` or _Jan 31, 2017_.
+Also, Tom I'd rather be writing guy at Amazon recently said updating blog posts is a good idea.
+Al'hamdulilah.
+May God reward him with good. _And_, this post was formerly gregorian dated `date: '2017-01-31 02:05:37'` or `170131` or _Jan 31, 2017_.

+### Onward to the main show

 The power manager on your laptop does an *okay* job letting you know when it needs charging.
 But it never tells you if it’s been plugged in for too long.
 The solution?
 A script that notifies you when it's time to either plug in or unplug your battery charger.